Our vision for Transformation is to transform the student experience to meet the education

 support a culture of accountability and employee development.

 Our vision for Transformation is to transform the student experience to meet the education and employment needs of the community.
-Click here to view the goals for the three key areas of focus – Guided Pathways and Integrated Student Support, Industry Partnerships, and Enterprise Performance.
+Click here to view the goals for the three key areas of focus – Guided Pathways, Industry Partnerships, and Enterprise Performance.

 The goal is to bring the necessary changes to our system that will allow us to better meet the educational and employment needs of the community through more effective deployment of resources, increased responsiveness, and collaborative innovation.
 The Transformation will allow us to improve how we bridge the gap between education and the job market.
 The result will be collaborative learning that benefits not only students, but also businesses and the community.

 Our Transformation is focused on student success, alignment with industry, and sustainable operations and infrastructure.
 In an effort to support employers and enhance our students’ success, Maricopa Community Colleges is building a new model for engaging businesses and assisting students on a pathway to reaching their goals.
 Our vision is to transform the student experience to meet the education and employment needs of the community.
 In order to be a national leader in higher education and a driving economic force in Arizona, we must embrace change, align our college system with current community needs and expectations, and “transform” the student experience.

 - Implementing transformation will require the skills and efforts of e v e r y o n e at MCCCD.

 - This is not an initiative.
 It is a change in how Maricopa leads students and operates.

 - To succeed, we will need the expertise, support, and input from every department within our organization.